 With a complete focus on the three pillars, you can consistently bring great results, over time.
 And, in reality, the need for great results is the purpose of weight training, for us to meet our end goals.

-The 3 Pillars Are:
+The 3 Pillars for Bodybuilding are:

 Your muscles will survive and thrive on the homeostasis of your body.
 That’s certainly true.
 So, when you make sure the three pillars are maintained, then you too, not only survive but thrive.
 And that’s the goal here; to give your body the chance to thrive from a weight training perspective.